 Are you ready to stop leaking with sneezing or exercise?
 Is rushing to the bathroom part of your every day?
 Pelvic Health Physiotherapy is a specialization aimed towards your pelvis and pelvic floor muscles and can help incontinence, urges, pain, prenatal and postpartum, as well as menopausal issues.
-Carly is an experienced pelvic health therapist providing therapy to Lindsay and Kawartha Lakes & all over the world with VIRTUAL or ONLINE PROGRAM options.
+Carly is an experienced pelvic health therapist providing therapy locally to Lindsay and Kawartha Lakes & all over the world with VIRTUAL or ONLINE PROGRAM options.

 Follow me on Facebook or Instagram for Pelvic Health tips, tricks and exercises!